GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

    Dialog (:grasscmd:`d.vect`) for displaying raster data in the Map Display.

-RGB orthophotos has been splited by GRASS into three separate raster
+RGB orthophotos has been spitted by GRASS into three separate raster
 maps:

 * red channel (``.1``)